 The Municipal Authority of Buffalo Township routinely monitors for contaminants in your drinking water according to federal and state laws.
-The following tables show the results of our monitoring for the period of January 1st to December 31st, 2023.
+The following tables show the results of our monitoring for the period of January 1st to December 31st, 2024.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data is from prior years in accordance with the Safe Drinking Water Act.
+The date has been noted on the sampling results table.